-Who Should Administer the Tool?
+Who should administer the tool?

-Unlike the program implementation tool, this measure does not ask participants to provide feedback about project activities and staff behaviors.
+Unlike the program implementation tool, this index does not ask participants to provide feedback about project activities and staff behaviors.
 Instead, respondents are asked to reflect on their own behavior and the behavior of others in their community.
 Therefore, the tool should be administered by enumerators skilled in facilitating this type of reflection, which might be project staff or external enumerators.